robertjhull/numbering-systems/README.md

 ## Features

-The app will first display a page asking the user how many questions they would like to solve, along with selected the types of bases to be tested on.
-For example, you could select 10 questions covering conversion only between decimal numbers to binary.
+The app will first display a page asking the user how many questions they would like to solve, the maximum range of numbers, and types of conversions to be tested on.

 Implemented features:

 - [ ] Select the type of conversions to be tested.
-- [ ] Choose the number of questions per quiz.
+- [x] Choose the number of questions per quiz.
 - [x] Animated progress bar.
 - [ ] Show the correct answers if the user answer is wrong.
 - [ ] Explanations on converting between bases.